 Nearly 34% of businesses have been found to deliver an order late as they unknowingly sold something that wasn't available in their stock.
 All of this happens due to poor inventory visibility and inefficient reordering of stocks.

 Manual Replenishment and Reordering

 Manual replenishment and reordering are the key reasons causing overstocking or understocking.
 Warehouse managers need to continuously monitor the stock level on their own to get an idea about fast moving items and those that are taking up unnecessary space.

 Errors in record keeping, miscommunication, or delayed inspection can affect the warehouse's ability to fulfill changing customer demands.
-Since same-day delivery is a reality these days, which cannot be achieved with reliance on manual operations.
+Since same-day delivery or expedited shipping is a reality these days, which cannot be achieved with reliance on manual operations.

 What is an Inventory Management System?

-An inventory management system combines daily processes occurring in a warehouse with modern technologies.
+An inventory management system combines daily processes occurring in a modern warehouse with technologies.
 Inventory management is an important aspect of supply chain management as it administers the movement of goods from manufacturers to warehouses and then finally to a customer.
 Inventory management systems improve the visibility of this movement by employing the use of advanced hardware and software.

 Modern warehouses use hardware tools like barcode labels and scanners to track the exact movement of every SKU.
 A barcode contains essential information about the product and makes it easier to capture and store product details across silos of the supply chain.

 Warehouses can realize a lot of benefits by adopting a robust inventory management system in their business processes.
 Enhanced visibility and improved inventory management can help in reducing costs, optimize fulfillment operation, prevent theft and product spoilage, enhance customer experience, forecast future market trends and a lot more.